shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 22. Replace the text with **EmployeeID**, and then press **Enter**.

-	*Important: When instructed to rename columns, it’s important that you rename them exactly as described.*
+	>**Note**: Important: When instructed to rename columns, it’s important that you rename them exactly as described.*

 23. Use the previous steps to rename the **EmailAddress** column to **UPN**.

-	*UPN is an acronym for User Principal Name.*
+	>**Note**: UPN is an acronym for User Principal Name.*

 24. At the bottom-left, in the status bar, verify that the query has five columns and 18 rows.

 	![Picture 5638](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image26.png)

-	*Important: It’s important that you do not proceed if your query does not produce the correct result—it won’t be possible to complete later labs.
+	>**Note**: Important: It’s important that you do not proceed if your query does not produce the correct result—it won’t be possible to complete later labs.
 If the query columns or rows don’t match, refer back to the steps in this task to fix any problems.*

 ### **Task 3: Configure the SalespersonRegion query**